Matar Ka Nimona Recipe

 • Finally, add garam masala powder, lime juice, and cilantro and mix well.

-• Add more water to adjust the consistency of the nimona and bring it to a boil.
+• If you feel the nimona has thickened after cooking, then add some water to adjust the consistency and bring it to a boil.
+I like it a little soupy.

-• Garnish the nimona with more cilantro and serve hot.
-Add a dollop of ghee on top before serving.
+• Garnish the nimona with chopped cilantro and serve the curry hot.
+Do not forget to add a dollop of ghee on top before serving.

 Video